arayofcode/distributed-systems/gossip-gloomers/3c-fault-tolerant-broadcast/NOTES.md

 ## Goroutine for each unsent message with explicit retry mechanism

-Maintain a list of nodes where you didn't receive `broadcast_ok`.
+- Maintain a list of nodes where you didn't receive `broadcast_ok`.
 Until this list isn't empty, for each unsent node, create a new goroutine, send this message.
 If received `broadcast_ok`, remove this node from the list else continue trying.

+## Retry Mechanism

+- For each message to send, setup a retry mechanism in a separate goroutine.
+  - For max r retries, send RPC to relevant nodes.
+  - If message sent, return else sleep for ten seconds.